microsoft/BotFramework-WebChat/docs/CONTENT_SECURITY_POLICY.md

 Starting from 4.10.1, [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) is supported.

 > In this article, we are using a nonce of `a1b2c3d`.
-In production system, it should be a random and unguessable value that would change every time a policy is applied.
+In a production system, it should be a random and unguessable value that changes every time a policy is applied.

 To enable Web Chat in a CSP-enforced environment, the following directives must be configured: